coq/coq/doc/sphinx/proof-engine/tactics.rst

    :name: contradiction

    This tactic applies to any goal.
-The contradiction tactic attempts to find in the current context (after all intros) an hypothesis that is equivalent to an empty inductive type (e.g. :g:`False`), to the negation of a singleton inductive type (e.g. :g:`True` or :g:`x=x`), or two contradictory hypotheses.
+The contradiction tactic attempts to find in the current context (after all intros) a hypothesis that is equivalent to an empty inductive type (e.g. :g:`False`), to the negation of a singleton inductive type (e.g. :g:`True` or :g:`x=x`), or two contradictory hypotheses.